legislation/data-documentation/glossary.md

 The originating text of SLD was derived mainly from Statutes in Force (SIF), an earlier official edition of the revised statute book.
 The final revision of SIF incorporated all effects made by legislation enacted up to 1 February 1991, but the effects of a small number of consolidation Acts enacted after the basedate, in 1991 and 1992, were also incorporated.

 For the revised legislation of Northern Ireland there is a separate basedate of 1 January 2006.
-The originating text for this legislation is "The Northern Ireland Statutes Revised", the official edition of the revised statute book for Northern Ireland.
+The originating text for this legislation is “The Northern Ireland Statutes Revised”, the official edition of the revised statute book for Northern Ireland.
 The text is now incorporated into SLD revised with the effects of legislation made up to 31 December 2005.

-## "coming into force" date
+## “coming into force” date

 The date on which a legislative provision or an effect comes into force.
 Also known as the commencement date.